tgalinis2020/cen4010-s21-g01/server/api/v1/src/routes/README.md

 ### GET /search

-Searches the database for users, pets, and posts
+Searches the database for users, pets, and posts.

-Precondition: none

 Query String Parameters: